jasminsehic/PullRequestReleaseNotes/README.md

 - TfsApiUrl (-tau) : Required parameter if PullRequestProviderName is tfs.
 - BitBucketServerUrl (-bbsu) : Required parameter if PullRequestProviderName is bitbucketserver.
 - BitBucketServerUsername (-bbsun) : Required parameter if PullRequestProviderName is bitbucketserver.
-- BitBucketServerPassword (-bbsp) : Required parameter if PullRequestProviderName is tfs.
+- BitBucketServerPassword (-bbsp) : Required parameter if PullRequestProviderName is bitbucketserver.
 Can be supplied as parameter or UNRELEASED_HISTORY_BITBUCKETSERVER_PASSWORD environment variable.
+- BitBucketServerProject (-bbspk) : Required parameter if PullRequestProviderName is bitbucketserver.
+- BitBucketServerRepository (-bbsr) : Required parameter if PullRequestProviderName is bitbucketserver.
+- BitBucketApiKey (-bbak) : Required parameter if PullRequestProviderName is bitbucket.
+- BitBucketApiSecret (-bbas) : Required parameter if PullRequestProviderName is bitbucket.
+Can be supplied as parameter or UNRELEASED_HISTORY_BITBUCKET_SECRET environment variable.
+- BitBucketAccount (-bba) : Required parameter if PullRequestProviderName is bitbucket.
+- BitBucketRepository (-bbr) : Required parameter if PullRequestProviderName is bitbucket.
 - GitRemote (-gr) : Default ("origin").
 If not found it will search through all remotes.
 - GitVersion (-gv) : Default ("Unreleased").
 Can be supplied as parameter or GITVERSION_MAJORMINORPATCH environment variable.
 - GitTagsAnnotated (-gta) : Default ("false").
 Set to "true" to only consider annotated tags as releases.